Skin Cancer Treatment (Patient) (cont.)

 When cancer cells break away from the primary (original) tumor and travel through the lymph or blood to other places in the body, another (secondary) tumor may form.
 This process is called metastasis.
 The secondary (metastatic) tumor is the same type of cancer as the primary tumor.
 For example, if breast cancer spreads to the bones, the cancer cells in the bones are actually breast cancer cells.
 The disease is metastatic breast cancer, not bone cancer.

-Staging of nonmelanoma skin cancer depends on many factors, including whether the tumor has certain "high-risk" features.
+Staging of nonmelanoma skin cancer depends on whether the tumor has certain "high-risk" features and if the tumor is on the eyelid.

-The following are high-risk features for nonmelanoma skin cancer:
+The following are high-risk features for nonmelanoma skin cancer that is not on the eyelid:

-The following stages are used for nonmelanoma skin cancer:
+The following stages are used for nonmelanoma skin cancer that is not on the eyelid:

 Stage 0 (Carcinoma in Situ)